victornavareno/TangoAPP/README.md

 ## How It Works
 **Browse Local Events: View a curated list of activities happening near you, all tailored to your interests.**
-Connect with People: Join events and connect with others who share your passions.
+- Connect with People: Join events and connect with others who share your passions.
-Support Local Businesses: Enjoy unique experiences while helping local businesses thrive.
+- Support Local Businesses: Enjoy unique experiences while helping local businesses thrive.

 ##  About the App
-The frontend is built with a modern and interactive user interface to ensure an enjoyable and intuitive experience using **React + Vite, with Tailwind CSS**.
+The frontend is built with a modern user interface using **React + Vite, with Tailwind CSS**.
 The backend API handles the app’s data, including user profiles, events, and recommendations.
-With a seamless integration of the frontend and backend, Tango provides a smooth and engaging platform for creating connections and memories.
+---
+### Author: Victor Navareño